o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/future-work.md

 ### 3D geometry support

-Instead of a heightfield-based approach, the APIs and renderer could be extended to use a full 3D approach, whether it's through voxels, displacement maps, mesh ingestion, raytracing, or some other technology.
-This would enable the system to support caves, arches, cliff geometry, and other vertical or overlapping terrain features that simply can't be supported through a pure heightfield approach.
+Instead of a heightfield-based approach, the APIs and renderer can be extended to use a full 3D approach, whether it's through voxels, displacement maps, mesh ingestion, raytracing, or some other technology.
+This would enable the system to support caves, arches, cliff geometry, and other vertical or overlapping terrain features that can't be supported through a pure heightfield approach.

 The API extensions will likely consist of redefining the current APIs to provide the _highest elevation_ terrain data that appears below the given query input positions, and then adding more APIs to provide _all_ the terrain data that exists at or below the given query positions.